FFT-based Homogenization at Finite Strains using Composite Boxels (ComBo): Composites Voxels

 \item The traction vector is continuous across the interface $\scrS^e$, i.e.,

-\end{itemize} The kinematic compatibility on the interface is, thus, characterized by having a continuous deformation gradient in the tangential direction to the interface.
-This ensures that neither material penetration nor cracking occurs.
+\end{itemize} The kinematic compatibility on the interface is characterized by having a continuous deformation gradient tangential to the interface.
+This ensures that material point pairs remain identical.
 Condition \eqref{eq:hadamard:T} ensures that the interface is in static equilibrium.